Personal Injury Lawyers in Florida

 - Get medical treatment

-- Keep record of all appointments you attended, and services done
+- Keep a record of all appointments you attended, and services done

 - Record any surgeries or procedures needed